Cheap (Or Free) Mulch Options For The Garden

 Don't assume your only option is to buy mulch!
 Check with your city, utility company or local extension agent & you could get it FREE! #TexasHomesteader

-From there it would grow under the boards of my raised beds and into my vegetable beds, where it was almost impossible to remove.
+From there it would grow under the boards of my raised beds and into my vegetable beds.
+Those underground rhizomes beneath the wood boards were nearly impossible to remove completely.

 Bermuda grass in a garden is very difficult to eradicate. #TexasHomesteader

-So we ripped those wood raised bed borders up and decided to just plant in rows instead.
+So we ripped out the wood raised bed borders and decided to just plant in rows instead.

-But how will we keep that Bermuda from coming in through the perimeter of the garden fence?
+But how will we keep that Bermuda from coming in through the garden perimeter fence?

 Keeping Bermuda Grass Out Of The Garden